renanaguiars/renanaguiars/README.md

 I am student and developer.
 ##

-- 💻 _I am currently studying Information Systems (IT) at UVV-ES._
+- 💻 _I am bachelor in Information Systems (IT) at UVV-ES._

-- 📡️ _Constantly learning about Web technologies and code._
+- 📡️ _Constantly learning about Web technologies, UI/UX and code._

 - 🤣 _Fun fact: When I was seven, I won my first computer and it was love at first sight._ ❤️